RickIsGone/tungsten/README.md

 }
 ```

-Or you can use a C++ like approach and use a pointer:
+Or you can allocate on the heap and use a pointer:

 ```c++
 Int* myFunction() {